tyih985/food_tracker/README.md

   restaurant, the price of the dish, etc.
 - As a user, I want to be able to edit my list of meal logs by changing information about past meal logs, or removing past meal logs from my list of meal logs
+- As a user, I want the option to save all the dishes I’ve logged in the past to file
+- As a user, I want the option to reload my saved state from file and resume exactly where I left off at some earlier time